YamtalDev/HackerNews-API/README.md

 ```

-5. **Run Tests:** The test are stabs right now and have to be implemented(see TODO list at the end of the README file).
+5. **Run Tests:** The test are written as stabs right now and have to be implemented(see TODO list at the end of the README file).

 Run the project's tests to ensure everything is working as expected:

 ``` shell